rayko/gnip_api/README.md

   config.account = 'myGnipAccount' # Your accounts name
-  config.adapter_class = SomeAdapter # You can define your own adapter, more in the following section config.logger = Logger.new('myLog.log') # You can also provide a custom logger config.mutex = Mutex.new # Experimental thread safty, more below
+  config.adapter_class = SomeAdapter # You can define your own adapter, more in the following section config.logger = Logger.new('myLog.log') # You can also provide a custom logger config.mutex = Mutex.new # Experimental thread safety, more below
 end
 ```